spikedata/pub/samples/sample-simple/README.md

 # Spike API

 Sample app demonstrating how to access Spike API.
-See full [docs](https://app.spikedata.co.za/docs/code/) online.
+See full [docs](https://docs.spikedata.co.za/) online.

-This sample runs all web functions using hardcoded login credentials
+This sample converts one of the pdfs in the `./data` folder to json using the all web functions using hardcoded login credentials

 ## Requirements